Ruhnama: Society

-Nyýazow
+Niyazov

 Niccolosi notes Ruhnama to have transformed Turkmenistan into an "epideictic space", which was in "permanent, unanimous exultation of the person of Niyazov".
-Bouma found the Ruhnama to rebirth Turkmenistan under Nyýazow's responsible leadership.
-The most significant component of ideological propaganda during the later phase of Nyýazow's personality cult, the text was a marker of politico-cultural literacy and key to survival in post-Soviet Turkmenistan.
-Nyýazow claimed those who read it thrice were destined for heaven.
+Bouma found the Ruhnama to rebirth Turkmenistan under Niyazov's responsible leadership.
+The most significant component of ideological propaganda during the later phase of Niyazov's personality cult, the text was a marker of politico-cultural literacy and key to survival in post-Soviet Turkmenistan.
+Niyazov claimed those who read it thrice were destined for heaven.

+In 2002, Niyazov's government adopted a law to rename the months of the year and days of the week in the Turkmen language, with the new names being references to parts of Ruhnama, including naming September after the book itself.

-After the publication of the second volume, Nyýazow had mosques and churches display the Ruhnama as prominently as the Quran and Bible, and cite its passages during sermons.
-The Türkmenbaşy Ruhy Mosque, which was commissioned in 2002 at his birthplace, is the largest mosque in Central Asia and features engravings from the Ruhnama as well as the Koran across its wall and minarets.
-A twenty foot tall neon Ruhnama was installed at an Ashgabat park in 2003.
-A mural of Nyýazow drafting the Ruhnama has been installed, too.
+After the publication of the second volume, Niyazov had mosques and churches display the Ruhnama as prominently as the Quran and Bible, and cite its passages during sermons.
+The Türkmenbaşy Ruhy Mosque, which was commissioned in 2002 at his birthplace, is the largest mosque in Central Asia and features engravings from the Ruhnama as well as the Quran across its wall and minarets.
+A twenty foot tall neon Ruhnama was erected at an Ashgabat park in 2003.
+A mural of Niyazov drafting the Ruhnama has been put in place, too.
 In August 2005, the first volume was launched into orbit so that it could "conquer space".

 A photo-journalistic essay in 2006 noted the nation to be filled with advertisements of Ruhnama – each at a cost of two dollars.
 Government offices featured the Ruhnama prominently on their desk (often devoting a separate room), and state media regularly broadcast their content, with religious reverence.
 Official ceremonies featured hundreds of Turkmens singing from the book.
 12 September was declared a national holiday.